robbiet111/dissertation-project/Timelog.md

 * *1.5 hours* Moved Triangle minigame to beach area
 * *1 hour* Painted paths leading from main paths to beach area
 * *1 hour* Tweaked the positioning of the camera in minigames to have more overhead view
+* *1 hour* Searched for a minigame that would target a key area in Alzhiemer's and like disease
+* *1 hour* Explored implementation of "follow the sound" game in Unity 3D project (For game where auditory processing and spatial awareness as tested as they navigate solely through auditory cues.
+They must locate sound sources by following increasing volume levels as they get closer to the origin of the sounds.)

+## Week 19

+### 4 Feb 2024
+* *1 hour* Initial revision of the minigame that used different scenes, realised it would have to include data retention (retaining the instruments already collected) and that this would take a considerable amount more time
+* *1 hour* Troubleshooting and debugging, including resolving issues for first revision related to scene loading and audio management
+* *2 hours* Write Maracas Mini-game manager script that calculates the distance between the player and the audio sources as well as creating objects to be used in the minigame
+* *2 hours* Implemented LoadMaracasMinigame script to disable objects and mute audio sources on trigger enter (as not to overlap minigames)
+* *1 hour* Modified script to prevent immediate destruction of GameObjects during physics trigger events

+### 5 Feb 2024
+* *0.5 hours* Investigated and troubleshooted ObjectDisposedException related to SerializedProperty objects in the Unity Editor's UI system
+* *1.5 hours* Implemented FinishMaracas script to enable objects and unmute audio sources on trigger enter, using references from LoadMaracasMinigame (as too bring other minigames back into world)
+* *1 hour* Troubleshooted issues with triggering NotePlayer when triggering FinishMaracas, collider and trigger setup issues
+* *1 hour* Investigated NotePlayer script, added debug messages to track trigger and start method behavior
+* *1 hour* Investigated collider overlap and tag assignments, reviewed OnTrigger events to ensure proper logic